soplang/soplang.org/README.md

 ## About Soplang

 Soplang is an innovative educational platform designed to make programming language learning accessible, engaging, and effective.
-Inspired by Python's readability and modern pedagogical approaches, Soplang creates a seamless bridge between theoretical computer science concepts and practical coding skills.
+As the first Somali programming language, Soplang creates a seamless bridge between theoretical computer science concepts and practical coding skills, with a focus on making programming accessible to Somali speakers worldwide.

 ### Our Mission

-To democratize programming education by providing a structured, intuitive learning path that adapts to individual learning styles while maintaining academic rigor and industry relevance.
+To democratize programming education by providing a structured, intuitive learning path that adapts to individual learning styles while maintaining academic rigor and industry relevance, with special emphasis on accessibility for Somali speakers.

 ## Platform Features